List of music considered the worst: 1990s–2000s

 The song has appeared on multiple "worst songs ever" lists.
-It was named the worst of all time in The Independent on Saturday, and was ranked second in Blender's "50 Worst Songs Ever".
+It was named the worst of all time in The Independent on Saturday, and was ranked second in Blenders "50 Worst Songs Ever".
 It also placed first in a Sydney Morning Herald reader poll to determine the worst track of the 1990s, and was voted by Chicago Tribune readers as the worst song of 1992.